siyuan-note/siyuan/README_en_US.md

 SiYuan is a desktop Markdown Block-Reference and Bidirectional-Link note-taking application, supports Windows, Mac and Linux, can be used directly on the browser, and supports mobile-end adaptation.

-Welcome to [SiYuan Official Discussion Forum](https://ld246.com/tag/siyuan) to learn more.
+Online experience: [https://ld246.com/xanadu/](https://ld246.com/xanadu/), welcome to [SiYuan Official Discussion Forum](https://ld246.com/tag/siyuan) to learn more.

 ![desktop.png](https://cdn.jsdelivr.net/gh/siyuan-note/siyuan@master/screenshots/desktop.png)